The Seljuk Han of Anatolia

 Seljuk Food, Han Food

 Turkish cooking is a cuisine steeped in nomadic traditions, meaning it was one based on dishes that could be transported easily and eaten communally.
 Han food would have consisted of grilled meats, soups, long-simmering stews and flatbread; hearty and simple fare that could be prepared over campfires or in clay pit ovens.
 One can imagine the travelers gathered around the campfire of a han, telling stories of the road as they dipped their spoons into the same pot, all huddled under their quilts under the stars in the evening chill and discussing long into the night.

 Many of the foods eaten by the Seljuks are still cooked by Turks today, especially in Central Anatolia.
 These dishes serve as edible historical footprints leading from the caravan routes of the Seljuks into the modern kitchens of the Turkish Republic.
-Turkish food historians, such as the esteemed Nevin Halici of Konya and the energetic Ömer Akkor of Bursa, have carried out exceptional research into the foods of the Seljuk era, and have done much to bring to life this enduring heritage of Turkish history.
+Turkish food historians, such as the esteemed Nevin Halici of Konya, the energetic Ömer Akkor of Bursa and Ulaş Tekerkaya have carried out exceptional research into the foods of the Seljuk era, and have done much to bring to life this enduring heritage of Turkish history.
 Their work has made it possible to imagine what dishes would have been cooked and served in a han.

 Several prime resources exist for Seljuk food.
 Although they are not cookbooks, they mention food and shed light on the culinary traditions of the era.
 These are the Dictionary (Diwan Lughat al-Turk, or “Compendium of the languages of the Turks") written by Mahmud al-Kashgari (active 1050) to teach Turkish to Arabs, the Mesnevi of Mevlana (the 13th century Sufi mystic known in the West as Rumi), and the Book of the Wise by Aflaki (ca. 1286, author of texts on the virtues of Mevlana and his disciples).